magnate3/raspberry-pi-os-qemu/docs/lesson06/rpi-os.md

 ### **Adjusting kernel addresses**

-All absolute kernel addresses must start with `0xffff`.
-There are 2 places in the RPi OS source code shall be changed.
+All absolute kernel addresses must start with `0xffff...`.
+There are 2 places in the kernel source code shall be changed.

 * In the [linker script](https://github.com/s-matyukevich/raspberry-pi-os/blob/master/src/lesson06/src/linker.ld#L3) we specify base address of the image as `0xffff000000000000`.
 This will make the linker think that our image is going to be loaded at `0xffff000000000000` address, and therefore whenever it needs to generate an absolute address it will make it right.
 (There are a few more changes to the linker script, but we will discuss them later.)